Climate of Nova Scotia: Temperature and precipitation

 Temperature and precipitation vary marginally from one end of the province to the other, as illustrated by the following graphs.
-They show Yarmouth, Halifax, Sydney, and Kentville representing the southwestern, Annapolis Valley, central, and northeastern extremes, respectively.
+They show Yarmouth, Halifax, Sydney, and Kentville representing the southwestern, central, northeastern, and Annapolis Valley extremes, respectively.
 Temperatures at the southern end of the province are moderated by oceanic (Gulf Stream) currents, whereas the northern end is influenced by the colder waters of the Gulf of St. Lawrence.
-Though milder, and with less winter precipitation, the southeastern end has more fog.
+Though milder, and with less winter precipitation, the southwestern end has more fog.
 The Annapolis Valley has hotter, and humid summers, while also having cold snowy winters.

 Temperature

 While the constant temperature of the Atlantic Ocean moderates the climate of the south and east coasts of Nova Scotia, heavy build-up of ice in the Gulf of Saint Lawrence makes winters colder in northern Nova Scotia.
 The shallowness of the Gulf's waters mean that they warm up more than the Atlantic Ocean in the summer, warming the summers in northern Nova Scotia.
 Summer unofficially lasts from the first Sunday in April to the Saturday before the last Sunday in October.
 Although Nova Scotia has a somewhat moderated climate, there have been some very intense heatwaves and cold snaps recorded over the past 160 years.

-The highest temperature ever recorded in the province was 38.3 °C (101 °F) on August 19, 1935, at Collegeville, which is located about 15 km southwest of Antigonish, at the old Ashdale Schoolhouse now owned by William Wallace..
+The highest temperature ever recorded in the Mainland of the province was 38.3 °C (101 °F) on August 19, 1935, at Collegeville, which is located about 15 km southwest of Antigonish, at the old Ashdale Schoolhouse now owned by William Wallace..
+The highest temperature ever recorded on Cape Breton Island was 37.7°C on August 10, 2001 at Ingonish.
 The coldest temperature ever recorded was −41.1 °C (−42 °F) on January 31, 1920, at Upper Stewiacke.

 The highest temperature ever recorded in Halifax was 37.2 °C (99 °F) on July 10, 1912, and the lowest was −29.4 °C (−21 °F) on Feb 18, 1922.
 For Sydney, the highest temperature ever recorded was 36.7 °C (98 °F) on August 18, 1935, and the lowest was −31.7 °C (−25 °F) on January 31, 1873, and January 29, 1877.
-Lastly, for Kentville, the highest temperature recorded was 37.8 °C in August, 1944, and the coldest temperature was -31.1 °C in February, 19.
+Lastly, for Kentville, the highest temperature recorded was 37.8 °C in August, 1944, and the coldest temperature was -31.1 °C on February 19.
 Making Kentville one of the hottest towns in the summer.